AIO1/ECSPrimengTable/README.md

 ---
 ## 5 Feature-to-Code mapping
 The purpose of this section is to provide a table that maps the features described earlier to their corresponding technical implementation.
-Use the table below as a reference to perform this mapping:
+Use the table below as a reference to perform this mapping.

+**Note**: It is also recommended to read the first subsections of Section 6, since they are not directly numbered to match the functional features but still provide useful guidance.

 <div align="center">